 As mentioned above, a bad radiator hose feels swollen, hard, soft, or brittle when you squeeze it.
 However, since radiator hoses sit under the hood, you may not notice that they are faulty until it is too late.
 The following are the most common signs of a bad or failing radiator hose:

 If you notice a sweet-smelling liquid dripping from underneath your vehicle, it clearly indicates a bad radiator hose.
 This liquid appears green, blue, purple, or yellow in color, depending on your vehicle’s make or model.
-The liquid could be from the radiator drain cock, radiator hose, or a faulty radiator.
+The liquid could be from the radiator hose or a faulty radiator.

 Due to the numerous possibilities of leaking coolant, it is best to consult a professional mechanic to diagnose the problem.
 If the radiator hose is the culprit, the mechanic will replace it with a new one.